melindaleung/CSX450-1_Final-Exam/README.md

 #### 1. Domain

 This dataset observed abalone, which is part of the life & biology domain.
 It comes from an original study in "The Population Biology of Abalone in Tasmania" by Warwick Nash, Tracy Sellers, Simon Talbot, Andrew Cawthorn, and Wes Ford.
-It was donated by the Marine Resources Division in the Marine Research Laboratories of Taroona.
+The dataset was donated by the Marine Resources Division in the Marine Research Laboratories of Taroona.
 Today, it is found in the the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/abalone).

 #### 2. Problem Statement